Beyond Probability

 Table 3 gives the

-G.V. of each letter in the Arabic alphabet, which is listed in its original order.
+G.V. of each letter in the Arabic alphabet, which is listed in its original order, the 'Abjadiyyah'.
 The choice of the English letters used for pronouncing each Arabic letter are based simply on the sounds of the Arabic letters.

 Table 3.